 Have you ever challenged the status quo and started picking away at it to see whether it stacks up with the whole counsel of Scripture?

-Why did Yahshua our Messiah have to rise from the dead in his fleshly body?
+Why did Christ have to rise from the dead in his fleshly body?

-I’m certain that if you are part of the institutional church system, we will probably come to two entirely different conclusions based on whether you believe in Trinity doctrine or not.
+I’m certain that if you are part of the institutional church system and believe in their mandated doctrines without question, we will probably come to two entirely different conclusions based on what we believe about Christ.

 The Purpose of the Resurrection

-“Christian” church teaching states that Christ’s purpose was fulfilled when his blood was spilled bringing “salvation” as a finished work.
+Common church teaching states that Christ’s purpose was fulfilled when his blood was spilled bringing salvation as a finished work.

-According to “Christian” church doctrine, “Jesus’s” aka “God the Son’s” useful purpose was to die in his own flesh and then return to heaven to reclaim his former glory.
-I know that most will not state this outrightly, but this is the ultimate conclusion of those who say that the ressurection proves that “Jesus is God.”
+According to mainstream church doctrine, 'Jesus' aka 'God the Son’s' useful purpose was to die in his own flesh and then return to heaven to reclaim his former glory.
+Most will not state this outrightly, but this is the ultimate conclusion of those who say that the resurrection proves that Christ is God.